o3de/o3de.org/content/docs/user-guide/components/reference/terrain/terrain-macro-material.md

 ## Usage

 You assign a color and a normal texture by dragging texture assets to the **Color Texture** or **Normal Texture** fields, or by clicking {{< icon "file-folder.svg" >}}.
 Once the textures are assigned, you can adjust the appearance by using the **Normal Flip X** and **Normal Flip Y** toggles, and adjust the strength of the normals by using the **Normal Factor** slider.
-You can configure the dimensions of the region by adjusting the [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape).
+You can configure the dimensions of the region by adjusting the [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) component.

 ## Provider